 Basic Rice Cookers: Limitations

-For basic, traditional rice cookers that only have “Cook” and “Warm” settings, the answer is generally no, it cannot safely or effectively be used as a slow cooker for prolonged periods, especially for raw meats.
-A basic rice cooker’s “Cook” cycle rapidly heats to boiling point and then switches to “Warm” once the liquid is absorbed.
+For basic, traditional rice cookers with only “Cook” and “Warm” settings, the answer is generally no, it cannot safely or effectively be used as a slow cooker for prolonged periods, especially for raw meats.
+A basic rice cooker’s “Cook” cycle rapidly heats to boiling point and then switches to “Warm” once liquid is absorbed.
 The “Warm” setting is designed to hold already cooked food at a safe serving temperature (typically around 140°F / 60°C), not to cook raw ingredients from scratch over many hours.
 Using it for slow cooking raw meat risks keeping food in the “danger zone” (between 40°F and 140°F / 4°C and 60°C) where harmful bacteria can multiply.

 Advanced Rice Cookers with a “Slow Cook” Setting